jmclinn/thunderoped/_posts/2015-10-28-game-recap-spurs1.markdown

 Westbrook finished with 33 points and 10 assists and Kanter finished with an impressive double-double of 15 points and 16 rebounds.
 The rest of the scoring was refreshingly balanced, with four more guys with eight points or more.

-The Thunder will hope to carry some momentum form this big win into its Friday night matchup with the Orlando Magic.
+The Thunder will hope to carry some momentum from this big win into its Friday night matchup with the Orlando Magic.